creating:actions

 + } case NOT: {

-+This is big milestone: we now have fully defined //everything// in our minimal TLA⁺ language subset!
+-Double-priming an expression is illegal in TLA⁺, so results in a runtime error.+This is a big milestone: we now have fully defined //everything// in our minimal TLA⁺ language subset!

 ===== Error Checking ===== ===== Error Checking =====